actionhero/actionhero-tutorial/README.md

 You should see the default ActionHero welcome page at `http://localhost:8080/public` (visit in your browser)

 The port `8080` is defined in `/config/servers/web.js`, along with all other settings for ActionHero.
-ActionHero has two types of http routes: static files and api routes.  static files are served from `/public` and the api is served from `/api`.
+ActionHero has two types of Http routes: static files and api routes.  static files are served from `/public` and the API is served from `/api`.
 These routes are configurable.
 ActionHero also picks one of these to be the default root route.
 This is defined by `api.config.servers.web.rootEndpointType`.
-As we want to make a website, lets change that from `api` to `file`.
+As we want to make a website, let's change that from `api` to `file`.

 Restart your server by pressing `ctrl+c` in the terminal window running ActionHero.
 Start up the server again (`npm start`) and visit `http://localhost:8080/` and you should see the welcome page.
 You will note that the setting we just changed was under the `servers.web` section.
 This is because this setting is only relevant to HTTP clients, and not the others (socket, websocket, etc).
 We will talk about these more later.

 We should also enable all the servers which ship with ActionHero (web, websocket, and socket).
 Enable their sections in their config files

-Lets change one more thing in `config/api.js`: development mode.
+Let's change one more thing in `config/api.js`: development mode.
 Change `api.config.general.developmentMode = true`  Development mode is helpful while creating a new application as it will automatically restart your server on configuration changes, and watch and reload your actions and tasks as you change them.

 ActionHero uses the variable `NODE_ENV` to determine which modification file to load from `/config/*` to load to modify the default values in `api.config`.
 This is how you can set different variables per environment.
 We will use this for testing later.